VeriBlock/alt-integration-tools/altchain-network-monitor-tool/README.md

 ## Altchain Network Monitor Tool
-The Altchain Network Monitor Tool is a tool capable to monitor one or multiple VeriBlock Altchains and all the pieces involved in the network on a single place, providing valuable information from the network and all the involved parts.
+The Altchain Network Monitor Tool is a tool capable to monitor one or multiple VeriBlock Altchains and all the pieces involved in the network on a single place, providing valuable information from the network status and all the involved parts.

 All the generated information is stored into a SQLite database also the results can be accessed through an API.